splunk/splunk-connect-for-syslog/docs/configuration.md

 destination does not support this feature.
 Moreover, HEC Ack would significantly degrade performance for streaming data such as syslog.

+* NOTE:  Use of the `SC4S_USE_REVERSE_DNS` variable can have a significant impact on performance if the reverse DNS facility (typically a caching nameserver) is not performant.
+If you notice events being indexed far later than their actual timestamp in the event (latency between `_indextime` and `_time`), this is the first place to check.

 ## Splunk HEC Destination Configuration